Andachtsjodler

-The Andachtsjodler (English: Devotional yodel; also called: Sterzinger Andachtsjodler, Mettenjodler, Rauhnachtjodler, or Jodlerandacht) is an untexted spiritual yodeling song which originated in the Christmas mass of the South Tyrol in Austria.
+The Andachtsjodler ('devotional yodel'), also called Sterzinger Andachtsjodler, Mettenjodler, Rauhnachtjodler, or Jodlerandacht is an untexted spiritual yodeling song which originated in the Christmas mass of the South Tyrol in Austria.
 Today it is performed in both liturgical and secular contexts, especially in Bavarian-Austrian folk music.

 History

 The folklorist Friedrich Haider opined that the yodel in its present form came into being at the end of the 18th or beginning of the 19th century.
 Records state that the song was still sung in 1830 at Christmas mass in Sterzing (South Tyrol) as an annex to a shepherd's song (Christmas carol).

 According to Konrad Fischnaler, it was still heard there in 1850 from the Holy Ghost hole during the Transubstantiation.